:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 Before shopping for a pool cleaner, you'll want to consider how much time you're willing to devote to cleaning your pool or vacuum.
 “Suction cleaners are the most affordable option because they rely on your pool’s pump to suction up debris with a long hose that connects to the skimmer,” says Stewart Vernon, COO and founder of America’s Swimming Pool Company.
 “Therefore, you’ll need to spend more time cleaning out your filter system and skimmer."

-On the other hand, robotic pool cleaners are more pricey but easier to use—some even have smart features and solar-powered chargers—and can help make your pool filter last longer.
+On the other hand, robotic pool cleaners are pricier but easier to use—some even have smart features and solar-powered chargers—and can help make your pool filter last longer.
 As we found while testing, robotic cleaners can save you hours spent manually cleaning your pool each week.

 You'll also want to consider your pool's size, features, and surrounding area.
 A pool vacuum that can pick up leaves and twigs may not be necessary if trees don't cast a shadow over your pool—in that case, you'll need one designed to remove smaller debris effectively.
 If your in-ground pool has many coves or benches, you'll want to find a cleaner (robotic or suction) designed to clean them.